 - If phone usage during a shift is a continued issue, it will be grounds for termination from the program.

 - Volunteers and family members are REQUIRED to adhere to HIPAA confidentiality regulations.
 No pictures may be made of or with any child or adult participants of United Ability nor may names, health information, or other personal details be shared.

 - Volunteers accepted into the program MUST attend one of the two scheduled orientation sessions and remit payment of a $20 participation fee at that time.

-By signing below and clicking "Submit," applicants and parents agree to all requirements listed in this application.
-Applicants and parents also agree to adhere to any additional expectations detailed during orienation and in the volunteer handbook.
+By clicking "Submit," applicants agree to all requirements listed in this application.
+Applicants also agree to adhere to any additional expectations detailed during orienation and in the volunteer handbook.

 I understand that application to the Giving Is Good (GIG) program does not guarantee acceptance for service.